Justice-Minded Kids Empowers You To Raise World Changers!

 Justice-Minded Kids

-Elisa Johnston, author of Justice-Minded Kids also available for speaking engagements, workshops, and consulting sessions to help you raise changemakers.
+Elisa Johnston, author of Justice-Minded Kids, is available for speaking engagements, workshops, author signings, and consulting sessions to help you raise changemakers.
+If you are looking for the extra resources and links for the activities that go with this book, please go here.

 What’s Justice-Minded Kids About?